jewelsofthought/neshama/site/posts/freedom/week_6/yesod.md

 In this intimate love, there has to be agendas, if it is only to love the other, to provide the other pleasure, or to help them achieve their own ego-driven goals.

 Once again, there is a masc/fem form of response – in the form of giving/receiving.
 In other words, one (fem) works towards creating the space in which this can occur.
-The other (masc) is more difficult to express, because it is the outward expression of this functioning “space”, and is judged by what the space produces and garners.
+The other (masc) is more difficult to express, because it is the outward expression of this functioning "space", and is judged by what the space produces and garners.

 [^2]: From a piece by Simon Jacobsen (on the Chabad website)